pachyderm/docs/content/latest/enterprise/auth/authorization/permissions.md

 seriesPart:
 ---

 This page describes how Pachyderm's Identity and Access Management (IAM) system works and how you can use it to manage access in Pachyderm.
-Use IAM to grant granular access to specific Pachyderm resources.
+Use IAM to grant granular access to specific MLDM resources.

 ## How IAM Works